cert-manager/website/content/en/next-docs/installation/upgrading/ingress-class-compatibility.md

 In cert-manager v1.5.4 we made a change to the HTTP-01 code which was not backwards compatible.
 See [Regression: HTTP-01 challenges fail with Istio, Traefik, ingress-gce and Azure AGIC].

-[Regression: HTTP-01 challenges fail with Istio, Traefik, ingress-gce and Azure AGIC]: https://github.com/jetstack/cert-manager/issues/4537
+[Regression: HTTP-01 challenges fail with Istio, Traefik, ingress-gce and Azure AGIC]: https://github.com/cert-manager/cert-manager/issues/4537

-In v1.5.5, v1.6.2 and 1.7.1 we have fixed this problem.
+In v1.5.5, v1.6.2 and 1.7.1 we fixed this problem.

-If you have cert-manager v1.5.3 (or below) you should skip v1.5.4 and upgrade to v1.5.5 then v1.6.2 and then v1.7.1 and you can ignore the rest of this document.
+If you have cert-manager v1.5.3 (or below) you should skip v1.5.4.
+Instead:

+- upgrade to v1.5.5
+- then the newest version of v1.6
+- and then the newest version of v1.7

+and you can ignore the rest of this document.

 The following notes apply to anyone upgrading from cert-manager v1.5.4, v1.6.0, v1.6.1 on Kubernetes v1.19 or later.